xgaia/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 {:.no_toc}

 <!-- AskOmics intro -->
-AskOmics is a web software for data integration and query using the Semantic Web.
+AskOmics is a web software for data integration and query using the Semantic Web technologies.
 It helps users to convert multiple data sources (CSV/TSV files, GFF and BED annotation) into RDF triples, and perform complex queries using a user-friendly interface.

 <!-- AskOmics for RNA-Seq -->
-AskOmics comes useful for cross-referencing results datasets with reference data.
-In RNA-Seq studies, we often need to filter the results on the fold change, to get the differentially expressed genes, and the p value, to get the significant results. then, the obtained results have to be mapped on reference genome to get the location on the genome.
-Other process can be done to know of the obtained genes are located on QTL related to a phenotype.
-All this process involve several tools and command line to parse the different data format, and to map datasets on other.
-AskOmics offer a solution to 1) convert the multiple format to one and 2) use a user-friendly interface to perform complex SPARQL queries on the RDF dataset.
+AskOmics comes useful for cross-referencing results datasets with various reference data.
+For example, in RNA-Seq studies, we often need to filter the results on the fold change and the p-value, to get the most significant differentially expressed genes.
+If you are studying a particular phenotype and already know the position of some QTL associated to this phenotype, you would then want to cross this gene list with the reference annotation of the corresponding genome to get the genes locations.
+Finally, you would perform a last step to determine which gene is located within a QTL related to the phenotype.
+The whole process involves several tools to parse and manipulate the different data format, and to map datasets on other.
+AskOmics offer a solution to 1) automatically convert the multiple formats to RDF and 2) use a user-friendly interface to perform complex SPARQL queries on the RDF datasets to find the genes you are interested in.

 <!-- The data -->
-In this tutorial, We will use a file of differentially expressed results.
-This file is provided for you here.
-To generate the file yourself, see the [RNA-Seq counts to gene]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.md %}) tutorial.
+In this tutorial, we will use results from a differential expression analysis.
+This file is provided for you below.
+You could also generate the file yourself, by following the [RNA-Seq counts to gene tutorial]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.md %}).
 The file used here was generated from limma-voom but you could use a file from any RNA-seq differential expression tool, such as edgeR or DESeq2, as long as it has the required columns (see below).

-The differentially expressed results will be mapped on mouse genome annotation, in general feature format (GFF).
-The file provided is a subset of the mouse annotation (GRCm38.p6) obtain from [Ensembl](http://www.ensembl.org/Mus_musculus/Info/Index).
+The differentially expressed results will be linked to the mouse genome annotation, in general feature format (GFF).
+The file provided is a subset of the mouse annotation (GRCm38.p6) obtained from [Ensembl](http://www.ensembl.org/Mus_musculus/Info/Index).

 In the differentially expressed file, gene are described by a symbol.
-In the annotation file, its an Ensembl id.
-To link the 2 datasets, we will need a file to map the gene symbol with Ensembl id.
+However, in the annotation file, each gene is represented by its Ensembl id.
+To link the 2 datasets, we will need a file to map the gene symbol with Ensembl id. <!-- TODO where does come this file? -->

-Finally, we'll integrate a file about quantitative trait loci (QTL) to find if our differentially expressed genes are located inside QTL.
-This file is a subset of result query of [Mouse Genome Informatics](http://www.informatics.jax.org).
+Finally, we'll user a file containing quantitative trait loci (QTL) information, to find if our differentially expressed genes are located inside a known QTL.
+This file is a subset of a query performed on [Mouse Genome Informatics](http://www.informatics.jax.org).

 > ### Agenda
 >